-Let me exaggerate it a little, like your dog always follows you every – where, always keeps an eye on you, always want to be your side etc.
+Let me exaggerate it a little, like your dog always follows you every – where, always keeps an eye on you, always wants to be by your side etc.

 A Velcro dog wants to be closer with the owner whereas a dog suffering from separation anxiety panics when they are away from their owner.

-“Most of the separation anxiety dogs can be a Velcro dog but all Velcro dog does not suffer from separation anxiety.”
+“Most of the separation anxiety dogs can be a Velcro dog but all Velcro dogs do not suffer from separation anxiety.”

 Let’s check out the symptoms of both to get the clear picture:-

-The query over here is how to rescue the dog from this so called clinginess.
+The query over here is how to rescue the dog from this so-called clinginess.
 It cannot be said that only the above-mentioned activities are resulting in a velcro.
 Sometimes boredom, loneliness could develop velcro.
-Killing time is difficult even for humans so how much stressful it could be for the dog?
+Killing time is difficult even for humans so how much stress could it be for the dog?

 Here are some techniques which will give effective results.
 Check it out –

 Try to involve them in games.
 As it will be easy for them to kill time and forget you for some time.
-There are many games to give a try like a nose work games, hide and seek, fetch the ball etc some fun games that reinforce having fun.
+There are many games to give a try like nose work games, hide and seek, fetch the ball, etc some fun games that reinforce having fun.

 A tired dog is a good dog.
-A very common phrase it is.
+It is a very common phrase.
 Involve them in more and more physical activities.
 The more the dog gets tired the more time he will take to relax.
-Don’t stress yourself in how much amount of activity should be applied.
-It is very simple if your dog can stick to you and follow whole day so he must be having enough energy for all other activities as well.
+Don’t stress yourself on how much amount of activity should be applied.
+It is very simple if your dog can stick to you and follow the whole day so he must be having enough energy for all other activities as well.

 We all need me – time, that is having sometimes extracted out from the world only for oneself.
 The Same habit should be taught to the dog.
 Make a special place for your dog.
 Use his dog bed, stuff like toys, mat etc. make him go to that place.
 You can take the help of treats as rewards as here.